alinaincodeland/meme-generator/README.md

 ---
 ## Features

-- By clicking the button, the user gets access to a series of images fetched from Imgflip API.
+- Fetch popular meme images from Imgflip API.
-- The user can customize the image by adding text on the top and/or the bottom of the image.
+- Customize the image by adding text on the top and/or the bottom of the fetched image.

 ---